REKYAR/big-data-analitics/nifi/README.md

 Steps 1-4 are needed to be performed only when running the flow for the first time, or if the templates are updated.

-1. Make sure you have an up-to-date `secrets.env` file in your repo, with the secrets specified above;
+1. Make sure you have an up-to-date `secrets.env` file in your repo;
 2. Import each template to NiFi.
 On the left-hand side, there is an "Operate" panel, and the button to upload templates is the last button in the first row of buttons;
 3. Add each template to the flow by dragging the template icon from the top bar onto the canvas (second-to-last icon);
 4. Make sure that all controllers are running: